hemanthmaripi/EC2_PROVISION_USING_TERRAFORM/README.md

 # EC2 Provision Using Terraform

-This repository contains Terraform and Ansible code to provision and configure AWS EC2 instances.
+This repository contains Terraform to provision AWS EC2 instances and Ansible code to installing Apache server in that EC2.
 It is designed as a simple Infrastructure-as-Code (IaC) example for automating cloud resource creation.

 ---